 – Feeding the animals.

-– Possibility of working with the wildlife vet (dating, capturing and operating on animals).
+– Possibility of working with the wildlife vet (darting, capturing and operating on animals).

-– Possibility of assisting the hand-rearing of animals.
+– Possibility of assisting with the hand-rearing of animals.

 – Local community involvement (e.g. visiting schools in rural areas).